 Purple Diamonds

-Potentially the rarest purple gemstone, purple diamonds come in an array of colors, including orchid, mauve, and plum.
-Typically, its coloring is due to higher hydrogen content, which not only leads to the magnificent hues but can also make purple diamonds more durable than some of their counterparts.
+Potentially the rarest purple gemstone, purple diamonds come in an array of colours, including orchid, mauve, and plum.
+Typically, its colouring is due to a higher hydrogen content, which not only produces magnificent hues but can also make purple diamonds more durable than some of their counterparts.

 Generally, the deeper the purple hue, the more valuable the diamond.
 As a result, diamonds in shades of lilac or light orchid are typically more affordable than those in hues closer to grape.
-However, due to their rarity, purple diamonds of any shade are usually an investment.
+However, because purple diamonds are rare, any shade is usually an investment.

 Purple Sapphire

-While sapphire is classically known for its strong blue coloring, there are dark purple sapphire varieties, though they’re incredibly rare.
-Generally, purple sapphires occur due to the presence of large amounts of chromium, causing the coloring to differ from the more common blue varieties.
+While sapphire is classically known for its strong blue colouring, there are dark purple sapphire varieties, though they’re incredibly rare.
+Generally, purple sapphires form when large amounts of chromium are present, resulting in a colour that differs from the more common blue varieties.

-The strength of the coloring can vary, with some being closer to a light or mid-tone than others.
-Additionally, some caution is needed while wearing purple sapphires, as excessive heat or exposure to radiation can cause the coloring to change.
-However, purple sapphires are durable, with a Mohs hardness rating of 9, which can make purple sapphire jewelry suitable for long wear.
+The strength of the colouring can vary, with some being closer to a light or mid-tone than others.
+A very rare variety known as colour-change sapphire can shift from blue or violet to purple under different lighting conditions, such as incandescent light, due to trace elements in the stone.
+This phenomenon is known as the alexandrite effect, which refers to the gemstone's unique ability to change colour under different lighting conditions, highlighting its rarity.
+Additionally, caution is needed when wearing purple sapphires, as excessive heat or radiation exposure can cause the colour to change.
+However, purple sapphires are durable, with a Mohs hardness rating of 9, making purple sapphire jewelry suitable for long wear.

 Purple Spinel

 Purple spinel is rare, but it remains reasonably affordable.
-The coloring of purple spinel is due to the presence of beryllium, which leads to lavender to deep violet hues, often with a rosy tinge.
+The colouring of purple spinel is due to the presence of beryllium, which produces lavender to deep-violet hues, often with a rosy tinge.

 Purple Chalcedony

-Purple chalcedony is a quartz variety that comes in a range of shades of purple.
+Purple chalcedony is a quartz variety that comes in a range of purple shades.
+Purple chalcedony is formed from quartz crystals, which contribute to its durability and visual appeal.
 Light, soft lilacs or lavenders are common, as well as deeper purple shades.
-In some cases, the stones also feature banding in other hues, such as white, gray, or colorless, adding some visual interest.
-As with many chalcedonies, these stones are also pretty durable, often coming in between a 6.5 and 7 on the Mohs hardness scale, making chalcedony jewelry easy to wear.
+In some cases, the stones also feature banding in hues such as white, gray, or colourless, adding visual interest.
+As with many chalcedonies, these stones are also pretty durable, often falling between 6.5 and 7 on the Mohs hardness scale, making chalcedony jewelry easy to wear.

 Purple Kunzite

-Comparatively speaking, kunzite is a relatively recent discovery, only initially being described in 1902.
+Comparatively speaking, kunzite is a relatively recent discovery, initially being described in 1902.
 Kunzite usually comes in shades of purple or pink, and it typically exhibits exceptional clarity and transparency.
-Also, kunzite jewelry is durable, often rating similar to quartz on the Mohs hardness scale.
+Also, kunzite jewelry is durable, often rated as hard as quartz on the Mohs hardness scale.

-One unique feature of kunzite is its pleochroism, which can cause it to display two different colors depending on the lighting or the viewing angle.
-Generally, the shade of purple is also on the lighter side, giving the stone a sense of delicateness.
+One unique feature of kunzite is its pleochroism, which can cause it to appear in two different colours depending on the lighting or viewing angle.
+Generally, the purple shade is also on the lighter side, giving the stone a sense of delicacy.
+Kunzite is a purple gemstone that can fade if exposed to too much light or heat, making it suitable for occasional wear.
+Kunzite often displays a violetish purple hue, which enhances its appeal in jewelry.

 Purple Tourmaline

-Purple tourmaline is one of the rare purple gemstones, which means it often has a higher value and can be a bit more expensive than some alternatives.
-The purple shades typically occur due to the presence of specific impurities, such as manganese and copper.
-Often, there’s a slight pinkish tinge to the deep purple tourmaline color too, potentially making the color closer to a deep magenta or plum, perfect for tourmaline jewelry.
+Purple tourmaline is a rare gemstone, which means it often has a higher value and can be a bit more expensive than some alternatives.
+The purple shades typically result from the presence of specific impurities, such as manganese and copper.
+Often, there's a slight pinkish tinge to the deep purple tourmaline, potentially making it closer to a deep magenta or plum, perfect for tourmaline jewelry.
+Purple tourmaline is known for its vibrant colour and durability, scoring 7-7.5 on the Mohs scale, making it suitable for everyday wear.

 Purple Zoisite (Tanzanite)

-Purple zoisite – also known as tanzanite – is a December birthstone, and it can come in colors ranging from blue to violet, with many gems sitting close to indigo.
-Some are lighter-hued, while others have deep coloring, leading to a wide range of hues.
+Purple zoisite – also known as tanzanite – is a December birthstone, and it can come in colours ranging from blue to violet, with many gems sitting close to indigo.
+Some tanzanite stones may also display blue-green tones, adding to their visual diversity.
+Some are lighter-hued, while others have deep colour, resulting in a wide range of hues.

-Usually, purple zoisite stones are transparent, making them suitable for faceting.
+Usually, purple zoisite is transparent, making it suitable for faceting.
 Overall, tanzanite is a rare mineral, which makes it valuable.
-As a result, some consider purple zoisite to be a luxury stone, as it’s often expensive.
+As a result, some consider purple zoisite a luxury stone because it’s often expensive.
+Tanzanite is a unique purple gemstone found only in Tanzania.

 Purple Fluorite

-Fluorite comes in various colors, with purple being one of the most popular.
-Fluorite gemstones are usually translucent or transparent, which is potentially suitable for jewelry.
-However, loose pieces are more common, as they’re widely used in various spiritual practices.
+comes in various colours, with purple among the most popular.
+Fluorite gemstones are usually translucent or transparent, making them suitable for jewelry.
+However, loose pieces are more common, as they're widely used in various spiritual practices.

-In many cases, purple fluorite has coloring that’s similar to amethyst.
-However, it also fluoresces under ultraviolet light, giving people a simple way to tell the two apart if there’s any doubt.
-It’s also important to note that fluorite is prone to chipping and scratching, so it’s best to limit its use in fluorite jewelry to low-contact pieces like pendants and earrings.
+In many cases, purple fluorite has colouring that's similar to amethyst.
+However, it also fluoresces under ultraviolet light, giving people a simple way to tell the two apart if there's any doubt.
+It's also important to note that fluorite is prone to chipping and scratching, so it's best to limit its use in fluorite jewelry to low-contact pieces, such as pendants and earrings.

 Purple Agate

 With purple agate, you usually see strong purple and white, leading to unique banded patterns.
-Since purple agate isn’t transparent, it’s traditionally polished or tumbled, allowing the coloring to take center stage.
+Purple agate is considered a gemstone, valued for its composite mineral structure and suitability for jewelry.
+Since purple agate isn’t transparent, it’s traditionally polished or tumbled, allowing the colouring to take center stage.

 Purple Jasper

-While jasper is more commonly red, it can come in various shades of purple, usually with a reddish tinge.
-Generally, purple jasper is fairly opaque, and each piece can feature unique patterning due to the veining that’s commonly present in the stone.
 Since it’s possible to find larger pieces, purple jasper is a good option for statement jewelry pieces.
-Plus, jasper jewelry is tough enough to withstand wear and tear.
+Plus, Jasper jewelry is tough enough to withstand wear and tear.

 Purple Jade

-While the color green is what usually comes to mind when people think about jade, there are purple varieties.
-With purple jade, shades of lilac or lavender are widely available on the market, but there are also jade gemstones with darker purple coloring.
+While the colour green is what usually comes to mind when people think about jade, there are purple varieties.
+With purple jade, shades of lilac or lavender are widely available on the market, but there are also jade gemstones with a darker purple colouring.
+Only jadeite, not nephrite, can naturally exhibit purple coloration, making it unique among jade varieties.
+Lavender jade, a variety of jadeite, displays a gentle purple colour and is considered the second-most-valuable variety of jadeite after green, making it a prized addition to any collection.

 Jade is usually opaque or translucent, though more transparent varieties do occur and are often highly valuable.
-Purple jade is strong but potentially prone to scratching, so it’s critical to take care when wearing it or while cleaning a jade jewelry piece.
+The most valuable purple jade stones are those that display a uniform colour, as this quality is rare and significantly enhances both their value and aesthetic appeal.
+Purple jade is strong but can be prone to scratching, so it’s critical to take care when wearing it or cleaning a jade jewelry piece.

 Purple Garnet

 While garnets are typically red, purple garnet does occur.
 Many purple garnets have a reddish tint, putting them closer to the violet variety.
-Most form when chromium impurities exist in umbalite, though other garnet types can also lean purple depending on how they’re formed.
-For example, purple pyrope-almandine garnets – usually referred to as rhodolite garnets – often have coloring that ranges from cranberry to grape.
+Most form when chromium impurities exist in umbalite, though other garnet types can also lean purple depending on how they're formed.
+For example, purple pyrope-almandine garnets – usually referred to as rhodolite garnets – often have a colour range from cranberry to grape.

 Purple Scapolite

-Purple scapolite has crystalline qualities, often having a fibrous appearance in its raw form.
-In some cases, the silk-like strands give scapolite a cat’s eye effect, though this doesn’t always occur in natural form.
+Purple scapolite has a crystalline structure and often has a fibrous appearance in its raw form.
+In some cases, the silk-like strands give scapolite a cat's-eye effect, though this doesn't always occur in natural specimens.

-Generally, purple scapolite is a softer stone and translucent, so it’s more commonly turned into cabochons.
-Additionally, since its hardness score is usually closer to a 4 or 5, jewelry featuring it tends to be lower contact, such as pendants or earrings.
+Generally, purple scapolite is a softer, translucent stone, so it's more commonly cut into cabochons.
+Additionally, since its hardness score is usually closer to 4 or 5, jewelry featuring it tends to be low-contact, such as pendants or earrings.

 Purple Sugilite

-Purple sugilite is a translucent or opaque gemstone with pink to purple hues, often featuring a mix of both or sections that are white, gray, or black, along with unique swirling or striated patterning.
+Sugilite is a rare purple gemstone often mistaken for charoite, known for its rich purple colour.
+Purple sugilite is a translucent or opaque gemstone with pink to purple hues, frequently featuring a mix of both or sections that are white, gray, or black, along with unique swirling or striated patterning.
 Generally, sugilite is used for cabochons or beads, though simple polished or tumbled versions are also somewhat common in sugilite jewelry.
-However, sugilite jewelry itself isn’t widely available in many cases.
+However, sugilite jewelry itself isn't widely available in many cases.

 Overall, sugilite is a softer stone with a rating of 5.5 to 6.5 on the Mohs hardness scale.
 As a result, it's usually reserved for special occasion wear.